British police to investigate leak of ambassador's memos

 “Given the widely reported consequences of that leak I am satisfied that there has been damage caused to UK international relations, and there would be clear public interest in bringing the person or people responsible to justice,” Met Assistant Commissioner Neil Basu said in a statement.

-Basu added a warning to journalists and publishers that they could be in breach of the law if they published further details from the memos.
+Basu said journalists and publishers could be in breach of the law if they published further details from the memos.

-“The publication of leaked communications, knowing the damage they have caused or are likely to cause, may also be a criminal matter,” he said.

 “I would advise all owners, editors and publishers of social and mainstream media not to publish leaked government documents that may already be in their possession, or which may be offered to them, and to turn them over to the police or give them back to their rightful owner, Her Majesty’s Government.”

+After Darroch’s resignation, a diplomatic source told Reuters that a lack of support from Johnson during a televised debate with his rival for the premiership, foreign minister Jeremy Hunt, had been a factor in the envoy’s decision to quit.

+In an interview on Friday, Johnson denied he was responsible for Darroch’s resignation, but admitted his comments had been a factor.

-Reporting By Andrew MacAskill; Editing by Kevin Liffey
+Reporting By Andrew MacAskill; Editing by Kevin Liffey and Frances Kerry